backup

 snaper backup files /path/to/backup --exclude "var/cache/**,var/log/**"

-# Exclude all node_modules at any depth
+# Exclude all node_modules directories at any depth

 snaper backup files ./app --exclude "**/node_modules/**"